fmbenhassine/gamehub.io/README.md

 * Node JS
 * Mongo DB up and running on the default port (27017) and using the default database (test)
+* ElasticSearch server up and running on the default port (9200)

 ## Run the application